zartasht-mahdi/zrpc/README.md

-  ZRPC v1.1 Update – Quality of Life & Simplicity Boost!
-ZRPC v1.1 brings a smoother, smarter experience for setting up your Discord Rich Presence.
-This update focuses on ease of use, time handling, and a cleaner interface.

-✅ What’s New:
-🕒 Simplified Time Input:
-Set how long ago you started playing using Hours, Minutes, or Seconds — no need to manually calculate Unix timestamps anymore.

-✍️ Description Lines Now Optional:
-Both Description Line 1 and Line 2 are now optional, keeping things clean for simpler profiles.

-🧠 Auto Timestamp Conversion:
-Time gets automatically converted when saving or launching — no button presses needed.

-🚫 End Time Removed:
-No more confusing "EndTimestamp" — cleaner and more realistic for most use cases.

-🎨 Cleaner GUI:
-Minor visual tweaks and better layout for a more user-friendly experience.
-# ZRPC - Discord Rich Presence Launcher (No Python Needed!)

 ZRPC is a simple and powerful tool to customize your Discord Rich Presence status using a GUI.
 You can show what you're doing (like playing GTA 6, coding, or listening to music) — no programming required.